Ma'ruf Amin: Early life and career

-Vice presidential candidacy and victory
+Vice-presidential candidacy and victory

 President Joko Widodo announced that he would run for re-election in the 2019 presidential election.
-His vice president Jusuf Kalla was not eligible for another term because of the term limits set for the positions of president and vice-president.
-(Jusuf Kalla had already served a five-year term as vice-president under Yudhoyono from 2004 to 2009.)
+His vice president Jusuf Kalla was not eligible for another term because of the term limits set for the positions of president and vice president.
+(Jusuf Kalla had already served a five-year term as vice president under Yudhoyono from 2004 to 2009.)
 Speculation as to who Jokowi might select as his running mate focused on several candidates including Mahfud MD, a former defence minister and chief justice of the Constitutional Court.

 On 9 August, in a surprise move, Widodo announced that Ma'ruf would be his running mate.
-Mahfud had been reported to be preparing himself to become Jokowi's vice presidential candidate but, following a push by several constituent parties of Widodo's governing coalition and influential Islamic figures, Ma'ruf was selected instead.
+Mahfud had been reported to be preparing himself to become Jokowi's vice-presidential candidate but, following a push by several constituent parties of Widodo's governing coalition and influential Islamic figures, Ma'ruf was selected instead.
 Explaining his decision, Jokowi referred to Ma'ruf's extensive experience in government and religious affairs.

-The General Elections Commission announced Widodo and Ma'ruf's victory, with the pair securing 55.5 percent of the votes, on 21 May 2019, though Ma'ruf's status as Vice President-elect was pending any lawsuits to the Constitutional Court.
+The General Elections Commission announced Widodo and Ma'ruf's victory, with the pair securing 55.5 percent of the votes, on 21 May 2019, though Ma'ruf's status as vice-president-elect was pending any lawsuits to the Constitutional Court.

-Vice-presidency
+Vice presidency

 Ma'ruf was sworn in as vice president on 20 October 2019.
 Aged 76 years and 223 days when inaugurated, he is the oldest-ever Indonesian vice president to be sworn in.
+During his Vice Presidency, Ma'ruf is known to be working on issues such as halal economy and its industry, eradication of stunting with the policy coordination of this issue is also overseen by the Vice President Secretariat, religious affairs, and was active in visiting several provinces across Indonesia.

 Views

 As MUI chair, Ma'ruf gave his support to regulations prohibiting pornography and supported a decree banning Ahmadiya activities.
 In addition, Ma'ruf "regretted" the Constitutional Court's ruling to reject a proposed ban on sexual activities of homosexuals in 2017, instead wanting "stern regulations".

 In 2012, Ma'ruf also issued a recommendation that Muslims not say Merry Christmas, citing the controversy associated with the saying.
 However, in 2018, he noted that there was never an explicit ban of saying Christmas greetings issued by MUI, after a video of him saying Merry Christmas circulated.
 Ma'ruf similarly supported prohibiting Valentine's Day, claiming that its celebration would "only cause a fuss and destroy norms and morality", though he does not believe that every region in Indonesia must ban it.

 On Islamic terrorism, Ma'ruf stated that suicide bombers are not martyrs (shahid), and that the present time is the era for intellectual instead of physical warfare.
 During the debates for the 2019 presidential election, he emphasized the importance of deradicalization in counterterrorism.

-In June 2022, Ma'ruf recommended the Indonesian Ulema Council to issue a fatwa which would permit the use of cannabis for medical purposes.
+In June 2022, Ma'ruf recommended the Indonesian Ulama Council to issue a fatwa which would permit the use of cannabis for medical purposes.